About us

 Start time: 10:00am

-Pace & Difficulty: a reasonable moderate pace; we will not be zooming along in a mad rush.
-The aim is to enjoy the outdoors and have a fun, friendly day.
-You need to be reasonably fit; we will cross some hills and there is a moderate level of ascent.
+Pace & Difficulty: a reasonable and moderate pace; we will not be zooming along in a mad rush.
+The aim is to enjoy the park and lake and have a fun, friendly day.
+You need to be reasonably fit; there is a moderate level of ascent and the hike is a bit on the long side but nothing overly strenuous - it's suitable for beginners.

 Transport (car share): I'll be driving from Ealing, West London and have space for 3 passengers.
 Contact me directly if you'd like to car share.